'My baby died after developing rickets'

-A mother whose baby son died after developing rickets has expressed her shock at the diagnosis.
+A mother whose baby son died after being diagnosed with rickets has expressed her shock at the diagnosis.

 Beverley Thahane had taken her child Noah to the GP and hospital on numerous occasions because he was ill, but he was not diagnosed until just before his death in January 2017.